More on the Matter of 6D SCFTs

 \section{Abstract}

 M5-branes probing an ADE singularity lead to 6D SCFTs with $(1,0)$ supersymmetry.
 On the tensor branch, the M5-branes specify domain walls of a 7D Super Yang-Mills theory with gauge group $G$ of ADE-type, thus providing conformal matter for a broad class of generalized quiver theories.
 Additionally, these theories have $G \times G$ flavor symmetry, and a corresponding Higgs branch.
 In this note we use the F-theory realization of these theories to calculate the scaling dimension of the operator parameterizing seven-brane recombination, i.e. motion of the stack of M5-branes off of the orbifold singularity.
-In all cases with an interacting fixed point, we find that this operator has scaling dimension at least six, and defines a marginal irrelevant deformation.
+In all cases with an interacting fixed point, we find that this operator has scaling dimension more than six, and defines an irrelevant deformation.